Sepulveda Basin Vision Plan

 Map showing the outline of Oregon with land and water areas.

-In addition to detailed information about the area, the Vision Plan outlines 47 specific projects, including Project 16, proposed by FALA’s Lake Balboa Park Project and described as follows:
+In addition, the Vision Plan outlines forty-seven specific projects, including Project 16, proposed by FALA and described as follows:

 The new restaurant, education center, and gardens will be designed to front the civic promenade and complement the surrounding improvements made by the Sepulveda Vision Plan.